How to visit Yala National Park on safari: A complete guide

 • Heavy backpacks – There is limited space on a jeep, so pack as light as possible.

-If you need a more comprehensive guide on what to pack, then check out our guide on what to pack for a trip
+If you need a more comprehensive guide on what to pack, then check out our guide on what to pack for a safari

-You can also download our free packing checklist, that way you won’t miss a thing and you’ll stay organised on every trip.
+You can also download our free packing checklist, so you won’t miss a thing, and you’ll stay organised on every trip.

 Where to stay near Yala National Park